jamesiarmes/jamesiarmes.github.io/_posts/223-03-08-bidirectional-replication-postgresql-pglogical.md

 | 1001 | Naimothy |

-You can see that the record we added to the primary was replicated over and we This gives us some breathing room before we would have to deal with a sequence collision.
+You can see that the record we added to the primary was replicated over and we have a new record with the id 1001.
+This gives us some breathing room before we would have to deal with a sequence collision.

 A sequence is a database object in PostgreSQL that's used to generate unique numeric identifiers.
 Sequences are often used to generate primary key values for